IEEE-SaTML/2025/content/schedule/registration.md

 The poster session is an opportunity for attendees to continue conversations with the paper authors.

-*On the schedule below: click on each session to obtain the list of corresponding papers*
+**On the schedule below: click on each session to obtain more details like the list of corresponding papers or tutorial details.**